 My good friend, Doug Van Dorn (Along with Matt Foreman) recently wrote an excellent book on the Angel of the Lord in the Old Testament.
 In terms of understanding God's presence, this book will rock you world-view.
 I highly recommend it.
-You can get it here (no affiliate links present).
+You can get it here on Amazon (no affiliate links present).

 2. Where Did the Memorial View of Communion Come From?

 The second problem with the Memorial view of Communion is its origin.